zDILIGENCEz/Career/iOS/GameDev/README.md

 ### Daily report:

 I started with the book [2D Apple Games by tutorials](https://www.kodeco.com/379-2d-apple-games-by-tutorials-updated-for-swift-4-and-ios-11) 1 month ago and stopped on **Chapter 11: Crop, Video, and Shape Nodes**

+#### 14 August 2023:
+End chapter 11, start **Chapter 12: Beginning Tile Maps**.
+Inspired with starting a new game by this chapter.
+Previous Cat Nap is really borring in the end.
+But it provides all important beginning information for start developing.
+Btw, interesting application of translate custom shapes to swift bezier code (https://www.paintcodeapp.com/).